exercism/v3/languages/python/reference/implementing-a-concept-exercise.md

 These are files specific to the Python track, and can be added in any order:

 - `<SLUG>/<CONCEPT_NAME>.py`
   The stub implementation file, which will be the starting point for students to work on the exercise ([example stub file][example-stub]).
-Please use `pass` as necessary, and descriptive TODO comments for clarification if the student needs to define a class/function/constant themselves ([example TODO][example-TODO]).
+Please use `pass` as necessary, and descriptive TODO comments for clarification if the student needs to define a class/function/constant themselves ([example TODO][example-todo]).

 - `<SLUG>/<CONCEPT_NAME>_test.py`
   The test suite a submitted solution will be tested against.
 Tests should be written using [`unittest.TestCase`][unittest] ([example test file][example-testfile]).
 We do use PyTest as our test runner, but please check with a maintainer before using any PyTest-specific methods.

 - `.meta/example.py`
   An idiomatic implementation that passes all the provided tests.
-This solution file should only use **syntax & concepts introduced in the concept exercise itself, or one of its prerequisites.** Please follow the [PEP8][PEP8] formatting guidelines.
+This solution file should only use **syntax & concepts introduced in the concept exercise itself, or one of its prerequisites.** Please follow the [PEP8][pep8] formatting guidelines.
 Additionally, we'd like you to avoid any single-letter or cryptic variable names.
-Please also avoid the use of classes, comprehensions, generators, slice assignment, regex, filter/map/reduce, built-ins, or 3rd-party libraries unless the exercise has introduced those concepts or they appear in the exercise's prerequisite tree.
+Please also avoid the use of `classes`, `comprehensions`, `generators`, `slice assignment`, `regex`, `filter/map/reduce`, `built-ins`, or 3rd-party libraries unless the exercise has introduced those concepts or they appear in the exercise's prerequisite tree.

 ## Step 2: Add exercise documentation files

 How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].
 All of these files are written in [Markdown][commonmark], and you can find the [Exercism Formatting and Style Guide][style-guide] here.
 Please pay close attention to the [auto-formatting][auto-formatting] section, to avoid CI test failures.

 As a reminder, code elements (functions, keywords, operators) should be wrapped in backticks: